 Resetting a YubiKey

 If a company does want to reuse a YubiKey, or if the company just wants to remove all information on a YubiKey, it is important to follow the support guidelines linked below.
 Care must be taken to ensure that all the information is removed.
-The YubiKey has multiple applets that need to be reset independently.
-If a YubiKey applet is managed by another system; such as a smart card CMS, follow that system’s processes to appropriately reset the YubiKey and clean up any backend management system’s information.
-The company’s operational process (e.g. resetting all YubiKey applets, updating tracking systems, updating upstream and downstream systems) to reset the YubiKey should be automated and tailored to the company’s needs.
-It is a best practice to reset all applets regardless of whether the company is using them to ensure all data is removed.
-Yubico’s has a number of partners who offer consulting services to assist in developing an automated processes that will work for their particular needs.
+The YubiKey has multiple applications that need to be reset independently.
+If a YubiKey application is managed by another system; such as a smart card CMS, follow that system’s processes to appropriately reset the YubiKey and clean up any backend management system’s information.
+The company’s operational process (e.g. resetting all YubiKey applications, updating tracking systems, updating upstream and downstream systems) to reset the YubiKey should be automated and tailored to the company’s needs.
+It is a best practice to reset all applications regardless of whether the company is using them to ensure all data is removed.
+Yubico has a number of partners who offer consulting services to assist in developing automated processes that will work for their particular needs.